tejuscs/ADBD-Labs/adb-in-memory/adb-inmemory.md

 ### Objectives

-As an Autonomous Database administrator:
+As an Autonomous AI Database administrator:
-1. Enable In-Memory on an existing Autonomous Database
+1. Enable In-Memory on an existing Autonomous AI Database
 2. Enable database tables to store data in the IM Column store
 3. Run a workload against the IM objects to validate performance gains.

 ### Required Artifacts

 - An Oracle Cloud Infrastructure account with a pre-provisioned Exadata Infrastructure and Autonomous Container Database
-- A pre-provisioned Autonomous Transaction Processing or Autonomous Datawarehouse instance.
-Refer to the lab **Provisioning Databases** in the **Autonomous Database Dedicated for Developers and Database Users** workshop on how to provision an Autonomous database.
+- A pre-provisioned Autonomous AI Transaction Processing or Autonomous Datawarehouse instance.
+Refer to the lab **Provisioning Databases** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop on how to provision an Autonomous AI Database.
     - minimum ADB version is 19.20.0.1
     - minimum of 4 OCPU to enable IM option on ADB-D
 - Ability to connect to your In-Memory enabled ADB with SQLPlus/SQLcl.
-If needed follow the lab **Configure a development system for use with your dedicated autonomous database**
+If needed follow the lab **Configure a development system for use with your dedicated Autonomous AI Database**

 ## Task 1: Enable In-Memory